jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_lang_of_webpages_are_detected.md

 ## How lang of webpages are detected

-OpenSearcServer's web crawler is able to detect lang of webpages in several hierarchised ways.
-In association with HTML parser, Web Crawler will use one of these process:
+The OpenSearchServer web crawler uses several methods to determine the `lang` (language) of a document.
+The first three attempts are done using a HTML parser.
+In order, these are :

-1. Read `lang` attribute in tag `<html`
+1. Read the `lang` attribute in the `<html` tag
-2. Read tag `<meta http-equiv="content-language"`
+2. Read the `<meta http-equiv="content-language"` tag
-3. Read tag `<meta name="DC.Language"`
+3. Read the `<meta name="DC.Language"` tag

-4. Try to infer language from analysis of content (this process is named `ngram detection` by WebCrawler)
+If all these fail, a content analysis will take place to deduce the language.
+This is called `ngram detection` by WebCrawler.

-Detected lang and used lang method can be seen when using feature Manual Crawl or when browsing URL Browser.
+Detected lang and used lang methods can be observed when performing an OpenSearchServer Manual Crawl, or when using the URL Browser.